sebschu/web-based-experiments/tutorials/posting.md

 1. TOC
 {:toc}

+Make sure you follow your institution or department's protocols and procedures before you post your experiment.
+For students taking LINGUIST 245B, find more information [here](https://linguistics.stanford.edu/resources/experimental-protocol).

 ## Publishing the experiment

 In order to run your experiment, it has to be available at a public HTTPS URL.
 One advantage of storing the experiment code on GitHub is that you can set up a respository to make your experiment publicly available.